 * undergraduate students must be U.S. citizens or permanent residents.
 Registration for the workshop does not guarantee acceptance.

-We will introduce participants to some of the first principles and concepts from data analysis.
+Dr. Mark D. Ward will introduce participants to some of the first principles and concepts from data analysis.
 Students who complete the workshop will learn several technologies, including skills for data wrangling and data visualization.
 We will utilize the R platform for data analysis, and will discuss strategies for reproducible research.
 As time permits, we will discuss how to use R to interact with SQL databases, how to scrape and parse XML code, and how to utilize techniques of data visualization, and the use of LaTeX.
 See the Pre-workshop section below to access the online short course, Introduction to R for Data Science in preparation for the R and data analysis sessions held during the workshop.

 All of the topics will be offered in team-oriented projects.
 We will choose several sources of data, so that the workshop will have an interdisciplinary appeal.
 This enables students to develop a sense of community and confidence about introductory topics in data analysis.